grafana/beyla/docs/tutorial/README.md

 traces and metrics), as well as extra configuration options, please check the [configuration section in the documentation](../config.md).

-After the service from the previous section is running, we can instrumenting it by executing execute the `otelauto` command that we previously downloaded with `go install`, as seen in the [Downloading](#downloading) section.
+After the service from the previous section is running, we can instrument it by executing the `otelauto` command that we previously downloaded with `go install`, as seen in the [Downloading](#downloading) section.

 We will configure the eBPF autoinstrument to instrument the executable that owns